APD investigating deadly shooting at massage parlor

 ALBUQUERQUE, N.M.
-(KRQE) – The Albuquerque Police Department is investigating a deadly shooting Monday night.
-It happened at a massage parlor on Menaul near San Mateo.
-One person was shot and killed and another was taken to UNM Hospital.
+(KRQE) – The Albuquerque Police Department is investigating a deadly shooting that happened at a massage parlor on Monday night.
+The incident took place in northeast Albuquerque on Menaul Blvd. and Alvarado Dr. near San Mateo Blvd.

 Story continues below